-BIRMINGHAM SLIP AND FALL ATTORNEYS
+BIRMINGHAM SLIP-AND-FALL ATTORNEYS

 Birmingham Slip & Fall

-Owning or renting property in Alabama is a significant responsibility, especially when that property is open to guests or the public.
-Neglecting that responsibility can lead to adverse conditions that make the property unsafe, which could result in someone getting injured.
+Owning or renting property in Alabama is a significant responsibility, especially when that space is open to guests or the public.
+Neglecting that responsibility can lead to adverse conditions that make the environment unsafe, which could result in someone getting injured.
 A simple fall on a wet spot or rough part of a parking lot can end up meaning thousands of dollars in medical bills, missed work, and possibly even permanent aches and pains.

 The Duty of Care for Property Owners in Alabama

 Alabama generally practices a system of reasonable care, meaning the owner or tenant (occupier) is responsible for their property.
 However, the Alabama Supreme Court defines this duty so that if warning is given for dangerous properties and can be exercised with ordinary care, that warning diminishes an occupier’s liability.

 This responsibility is extended primarily to invitees, or individuals the occupier allows onto the property for business or other purposes, such as if the property is open to the public.
 Licensees or trespassers, who are on the property for their own purposes or illegally, have few protections under the law from danger caused by the occupier.

 Children who are injured on another’s property, even while trespassing, may still have the right to receive compensation under the “attractive nuisance doctrine,” which is still followed in Alabama.